-L Southwood, sister of J Mullineux, a trustee, is employed by the academy trust as the Associate Headteacher.
+L Southwood, sister of J Mullineux, a trustee, is employed by the academy trust as a headteacher.
 L Southwood's appointment was made prior to J Mullineux's appointment as a trustee.

 All employees noted above are employed under normal employment conditions and no favourable terms are given.